zulip/zulip/templates/zerver/help/zulip-glossary.md

 ### private message

 **Private messages** are either **one-on-one** or **group** conversations.
 They can only be seen by users participating in the message.
+Organization [administrators](#administrator) cannot read your private messages unless they are members of the conversation.
 To send a private messages to a user, users can search for the username or email address.

 ### private stream